 |2016||ULAB’s 4th convocation was held on December 22, 2016.
 The convocation speech was delivered by eminent Human Rights Activist, Advocate Sultana Kamal.
 The Honorable Minister for the Ministry of Education, Mr. Nurul Islam Nahid M.P., declared the opening of the Convocation 2016 on behalf of the Honorable Chancellor.
 Professor Abdul Mannan, Chairman, University Grants Commission of Bangladesh was present as special guest.|

-From a single campus in Mohakhali with only 52 students, ULAB has grown to be one of the best private universities in the country, with over 4,500 students, two buildings in Dhanmondi, many unique programs of study, renowned research centers and active co-curricular programs.
+From a single campus in Mohakhali with only 52 students, ULAB has grown to be one of the best private universities in the country, with over 4,500 students, two buildings in Dhanmondi with permanent Campus in Mohammadpur, many unique programs of study, renowned research centers and active co-curricular programs.

 Find out more about ULAB today and our strategic vision.